OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - parallel isolated-test-database creation;
 - template reuse and invalidation;
 - cleanup after dropping clones in different orders, including after the creating Tokio runtime has stopped;
-- exactly-once cleanup when the final clone is dropped, with pools closed before database deletion;
+- exactly-once cleanup when the final clone is dropped, with the shared pool closed before database deletion;
+- parallel create/drop cycles and an assertion that no prefixed test database leaked;
-- fresh migration application through the SQLx pool and SeaORM queries through the wrapped pool.
+- fresh migration application through the SQLx pool and SeaORM queries through the wrapped pool;
+- `Prefer` and `Require` TLS success/failure cases against TLS and plaintext services;
+- unique `23505`, check `23514`, and foreign-key `23503` error-detail extraction through direct SQLx and SeaORM;
+- exactly one SeaORM query event for a representative interpolated marker and no SQLx statement duplicate.

 Expected stack state: